C-Otto/BitBook/documentation/commands.md

 Note that the list of transaction hashes associated with each owned address is updated as part of this computation, which might cause a delay (see [Get Address Transactions](#get-address-transactions)).
+Furthermore, the list only includes addresses where at least one transaction is known.

 ### Get Balance
 The commands `get-balance` and `get-balance-for-address` can be used to get the balance, either aggregated over all